gustwindjs/gustwind/documentation/modes.md

 ## Production mode

 In the production mode (`vr build`), the tool generates HTML at the `./build` directory.
-Compared to the development mode, anything development related is removed from the output and class names are hashed to save space.
+Compared to the development mode, anything development related is removed from the output.
 At the moment no other optimizations are performed.

 During tests against a large site with over 2000 pages, the build was completed in a few seconds and so far the performance seems promising although it can be still improved and not a lot of thought has been given to it.